What are Probiotics?

 "Probiotics are live microorganisms (e.g., bacteria) that are either the same as or similar to microorganisms found naturally in the human body and may be beneficial to health.
 Also referred to as "good bacteria" or "helpful bacteria," probiotics are available to consumers in oral products such as dietary supplements and yogurts, as well as other products such as suppositories and creams.
 The body, especially the lower gastrointestinal tract (the gut), contains a complex and diverse community of bacteria.
 (In the body of a healthy adult, cells of microorganisms are estimated to outnumber human cells by a factor of ten to one.)
 Although we tend to think of bacteria as harmful "germs," many bacteria actually help the body function properly.
 Most probiotics are bacteria similar to the beneficial bacteria found naturally in the human gut.”1

 Probiotics are measured in colony forming units (CFU).
 CFUs are generally measured in the millions or billions per serving.
 Probiotics are most commonly beneficial bacteria, but can also be friendly fungal or other organisms, that are typically freeze dried to stabilize them in an inert state during storage and production.
 Then their continued stability and viability, as measured by CFU counts when cultured, is dependent on limiting their exposure to stimulating environmental conditions such as warmth and moisture.
-Besides refrigeration, this protection can be done by packaging in glass, as well as by adding freshness packets that help to absorb and reduce moisture in the package.
+Besides refrigerating all probiotics after opening, this protection can be done by adding freshness packets that help to absorb and reduce moisture in the package.

 Temperature plays a role in the stability of probiotics.
 Colder air holds less moisture and is not in the ideal temperature range for the bacteria to commonly grow and thrive, thus inhibiting reactivation of the dormant organisms by depriving them of the warmth and moisture that represent their ideal growing conditions.
 High heat can also degrade the viability of these organisms.

 Even under ideal storage conditions, the number of colony forming units will slowly decline as months go on.
-For example, a typical number is a drop of 5% per month when packed in glass and non-refrigerated.
+For example, a typical number is a drop of 5% per month when stored in a refrigerator after opening.
 Refrigeration will prolong the potency and viability of most probiotics to maintain higher counts over a longer period of time.

 In order to meet label claims for probiotic CFU numbers, manufacturers including NOW Foods generally add an overage to allow for the natural decline in numbers over time.
 We test to assure that the product meets specifications and label claims in terms of potency (CFUs) at the time of manufacture.
 Stability studies utilizing the strains, potencies, and designated packaging for a specific product are also done as needed to generate data to calculate an experimental stability curve that predicts changing CFU counts throughout the shelf life of the product.
 However, the actual rate of change depends on the environment that the product is exposed to, especially if not kept refrigerated.